Craft your Mosaic Memory Tile

 Once the sculpture is ready, in a year or so, it will need people to help with the installation on-site and there will be a celebration and opening party to organise!

 Modelling your ideas in Clay

 Between now and November 2020 we need copies of your research findings, writing or photos of your ideas:

 Use any materials, 2D or 3D, including writing, to work out your thoughts about Standing Up For Peace or Remember and Rebuild.
 You are also welcome to send us your designs for Mosiac Memory Tiles, to go around the base of the sculpture.

-Send them to osprey.studios [at] btinternet [dot] com with ‘Standing Up For Peace Sculpture: Ideas’ in the subject box.
+Send them to osprey.studios [at] btinternet [dot] com with ‘Saxon Hall Sculpture: Ideas’ in the subject box.
 Clearly label which monument your idea is for 'Standing up for Peace' or 'Remember and Rebuild'.

 images and short text from local history about Saxon Hall and the local area especially if it relates to Peace, local people and the community